plokhotnyuk/rtree2d/README.md

 the Run benchmarks section bellow how to test other metrics like allocations in bytes or number of some CPU events.

 Benchmarks have the following parameters:
+- `geometry` to switch geometry between `plane` and `spherical` (currently available only for the RTree2D library)
+- `nearestMax` a maximum number of entries to return for nearest query
+- `nodeCapacity` a maximum number of children nodes (BEWARE: Archery use hard coded 50 for limiting a number of children nodes)
+- `overlap` is a size of entries relative to interval between them
+- `partToUpdate` a part of RTree to update
+- `rectSize` is a size of rectangle request relative to interval between points
+- `shuffle` is a flag to turn on/off shuffling of entries before R-tree building
 - `size` is a number of entries in the R-tree
-- `shuffle` is a flag to turn on/off shuffling of entries before R-tree building
-- `overlap` is a size of entries relative to interval between them

 The `apply` benchmark tests building of R-tries from a sequence of entires.